Under the Local Government Bylaw Notice Enforcement Act, local governments may establish a bylaw notice adjudication

 After the adjudication request is filed and reviewed, you will be advised whether the Bylaw Notice is being cancelled or upheld and scheduled for adjudication.
 A $25 fee is added to the penalty if an adjudicator finds the contravention did occur and the option to pay the discounted penalty is no longer available.
-If we do not receive your adjudication request within 14 days of the issue date, will not be accepted.
+If we do not receive your adjudication request within 14 days of the issue date, it will not be accepted.